2023 Schools for a Bachelor’s Highly Focused on Botany Major in the New England Region

 Avg Cost*

 With all of the options students have for higher education today, it can be tough to choose which direction to take.
-Our mission at College Factual is to arm you with as much information as we can to help you make that decision.
-Our “Schools for a Bachelor’s Highly Focused on Botany Major in the New England Region” ranking is one tool we have developed to help in this regard.
+College Factual has developed its “Schools for a Bachelor’s Highly Focused on Botany Major in the New England Region” ranking as one item you can use to help make this decision.

 For this year’s “Schools for a Bachelor’s Highly Focused on Botany Major in the New England Region” ranking, we looked at 5 colleges that offer a degree in botany/plant biology.
-That schools that top this list have a program in botany/plant biology in which the largest percentage of students at the school are enrolled.
+This a ranking of the schools where the largest percentage of students has enrolled in botany/plant biology.

 Since picking the right college can be one of the most important decisions of your life, we’ve developed the “Schools for a Bachelor’s Highly Focused on Botany Major in the New England Region” ranking, along with many other major-related rankings, to help you make that decision.